apptainer/singularity-admindocs/security.rst

 Singularity, which is a container paradigm created by necessity for scientific and application driven workloads, addresses some core missions of containers : Mobility of Compute, Reproducibility, HPC support, and **Security**.
-This document intends to inform users of different security features supported by Singularity.
+This document intends to inform admins of different security features supported by Singularity.

 Singularity Runtime
 ###################